Get COVID-19 Testing

 - All classes at the Morris County Public Safety Training Academy are suspended.
 For updates, visit the Academy website.

-- Announced May 15: The July 7 primary will be a primarily vote-by-mail election.
+- The July 7 primary will be a primarily vote-by-mail election.
 All registered Democratic and Republican voters will receive a postage-paid vote-by-mail ballot.
 All unaffiliated and inactive voters will receive a postage-paid vote-by-mail ballot application.
 A limited number of in-person polling places in each county will be open to ensure that everyone can exercise their right to vote.
-As Morris County works out election logistics, we’ll update you.

 - The Morris County Clerk recommends that all documents for Registry be filed and recorded by mail or using e-filing.
 A drop-off box is available in the Administration & Records Building (10 Court St, Morristown).
 The following departments are closed to the public: Records/Vault, Election, Notary, Passport, Wedding Services, ID Cards.
 Get more updates from the Clerk.